-To update the total tag count including remote references
+To update the total tag count including remote references in an application

-- 1 Open an InTouch application in WindowMaker. - 2 Close all open windows. - 3 On the Special menu, click Update Use Counts.
-A message appears requesting confirmation to update the use counts. - 4 Click Yes.
+- 1. Open an InTouch application in WindowMaker. - 2.
+Close all open windows. - 3.
+On the Special menu, click Update Use Counts.

 After the calculations are complete, a dialog box shows the counts for the application's local tags and references to remote tags.